 To join G-CERT, installers must meet the following criteria:

 - Have a minimum of 5 years relevant installation experience

 - Have relevant qualifications and provide appropriate evidence

 - Complete Grant product training for relevant technologies

-- Have a reputable trading history, adequate public liability insurance, VAT registered, and provide suitable business references
+- Have a reputable trading history, adequate public liability insurance, and provide suitable business references

 - Comply with Grant UK’s Sub-Contractors’ Agreement and agree to undertake the servicing of installations for a minimum of 7 years